How to Become a Receptionist

 Seeking career advice from employers and career services can help you to decipher the necessary experience that you will need to have to become a receptionist.

-As a beginner wanting to become a receptionist, it is important to seek work experience, particularly in working with the public as excellent customer service skills are paramount to the role of a receptionist.
-Taking a job in retail, for example, is a good starting place to build up experience working with the public.
+As a beginner wanting to become a receptionist, it is important to seek work experience, particularly in working with the public, as excellent customer service skills are paramount to the role of a receptionist.

-Volunteering within an office or enrolling in an administrative internship could also be advantageous as not only do such opportunities allow you to gain work experience in the field but you also build up a body of contacts that can be instrumental in helping you to secure a permanent position.
+Volunteering within an office or enrolling in an administrative internship could also be advantageous as not only do such opportunities allow you to gain work experience in the field, but you also build up a body of contacts that can be instrumental in helping you to secure a permanent position.

 Skill Set Required for a Receptionist

+So, what does it take to be a good receptionist?
 In our current, technology-heavy world, receptionists need to have a diverse skill set that includes knowledge of computers as well as many other skills, namely:

 Excellent customer service skills

-Organisation
+Organisation skills

 Interpersonal skills